 Penalties for alcohol-related offences include:

-UAE employers may ask to hold a foreign employee's passport as a condition of employment.
+The UAE employers may ask to hold a foreign employee's passport as a condition of employment.
 While this practice is not unusual, it's against the law.
+Passports should only be held by an employer for a limited period when arranging, renewing or cancelling your visa or work permit.
+If you believe your passport is being held unreasonably by your employer, you can lodge a complaint with the

 You're required to take a full medical exam for work or residence permits.
 This includes an HIV/AIDS test.
 You must be tested after you arrive.
 HIV certificates issued by foreign medical authorities aren't accepted.